New Zealand national cricket team: Team colours

 New Zealand's kit is manufactured by Canterbury of New Zealand, who replaced previous manufacturer WStar in 2009.
 When playing Test cricket, New Zealand's cricket whites feature logo of the sponsors Gillette on the left of the shirt, the ANZ logo on the left sleeve and on the middle of the shirt and the Canterbury logo on the right sleeve.
 New Zealand fielders may wear a black cap (in the style of a baseball cap rather than the baggy cap worn by some teams) or a white sun hat with the New Zealand Cricket logo in the middle.
 Helmets are also coloured black (although until 1996, they used to be white with the silver fern logo encased in a black circle).

 In limited overs cricket, New Zealand's ODI and Twenty20 shirts feature the ANZ logo across the centre, with the silver fern badge on the left of the shirt, Canterbury logo on the right sleeve and the Ford logo on the right.
 In ODIs, the kit comprises a black shirt with blue accents and black trousers, whilst the Twenty20 kit comprises a beige shirt with black accents and black trousers.
 In ICC limited-overs tournaments, a modified kit design is used with sponsor's logos moving to the sleeve and 'NEW ZEALAND' printed across the front.

 In ODI, New Zealand wore Beige and brown between 1980 World Series Cricket and 1988 World Series Cricket.
 The 1983–1984 version was made popular by the Black Caps supporter group Beige Brigade, who sells the version of this uniform to the general public together with a "moral contract" which explains the expectations that come with being a Beige Brigadier. and was also worn in the inaugural Twenty20 international between New Zealand and Australia.
 Between 1991 and 1997 grey or silver (with some splashes of black or white) was worn instead.
 Until 2000, the ODI uniform was teal with black accents.

 Previous suppliers were Adidas (World Series Cricket 1980–1990), ISC (World Cup World Cup 1992 and 1996, World Series 1993–97) Canterbury (1998–1999), Asics (who supplied all the 1999 Cricket World Cup participating teams) and WStar (2000–2009).

 Previous sponsors were DB Draught (1990–1994 in the front, 1995–1997 in the sleeve), Bank of New Zealand (1993–94 and 1997–99 in the front), Clear Communications, later TelstraClear (1997–2000 in the front, 2001–2005 in the sleeve), National Bank of New Zealand (2000–2014) and Dheeraj and East Coast (2009–2010), since 2014 ANZ is the current sponsor, due to National Bank's rebranding as ANZ.
-Amul became the new sponsor in May 2017 for the ICC CT17.
+Amul became the new sponsor in May 2017 for the ICC CT.

+ICC World Cup 2023 started on 5 October 2023.
+They have ended their journey to this tournament by getting defeated to India by 70 runs in the semi-final.

+In December 2023, there had been a six-year deal with Castore to manufacture their kits starting from October 2024.